BenTho-Uni/libqqc/README.md

 # libqqc
+*Constributing Authors:* Benjamin Thomitzni

-library for high performance evaluation of quantum chemistry methods through quadrature schemes
+libqqc is a library for high performance evaluation of quantum chemistry methods through quadrature schemes.